Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/recipes.md

 ### Extra Method

-- `.inProgressTexture(string)`{: .language-javascript }: The texture used in the loom when rendering this recipe, defaults to `minecraft:block/white_wool`
+- `.inProgressTexture(String)`{: .language-javascript }: The texture used in the loom when rendering this recipe, defaults to `minecraft:block/white_wool`

 ### Example